 eToro is regulated by the UK’s Financial Conduct Authority and accounts are backed by the Financial Services Compensation Scheme.
 The platform also offers 24/5 customer support by phone.

-2. Fineco Bank – Trade Thousands of Global Shares
+2. Fineco Bank – Stock Broker with Thousands of Global Shares

-Fineco Bank is an Italian bank with a lot to offer for UK traders and investors.
+Fineco Bank is an Italian bank available to UK traders and investors.
 The bank offers trading on thousands of shares from the UK, US, and Europe.
 You can trade CFDs 100% commission-free, or buy shares outright with a commission of just £2.95 for UK shares or $3.95 for US shares.
 Fineco Bank also offers options trading on US stocks like AMC.

 The Fineco Bank mobile stock trading app isn’t the most comprehensive trading platform, as it offers limited technical charting.
 However, it does come with helpful features like a market news feed and a global stock screener.
 The screener is especially useful for discovering new stocks with filters for country, market sector, recent performance, and more.